Bylaws & Letters Patent

-(l) cause to be created and issued (by publishing or other means) an official publication of the Society to inform members of Society direction, developments, decisions, programs, services and concerns; and
+(j) cause to be created and issued (by publishing or other means) an official publication of the Society to inform Members of Society direction, developments, decisions, programs, services and concerns; and

 (k) provide for the conduct of the affairs of the Society in all other respects as may from time to time be required.

 Section 14 — DIRECTOR AND OFFICER CONDUCT

-In addition to conforming to the requirements of law, the conduct of the Directors and officers of the Society shall be in accordance with the dictates of the Society’s incorporating instrument, bylaws and any Code of Conduct adopted by the Board of Directors, all as amended from time to time.
+In addition to conforming to the requirements of law, the conduct of the Directors and officers of the Society shall be in accordance with the dictates of the Society’s incorporating instrument, bylaws and any Code of Conduct adopted by the Board, all as amended from time to time.

 Section 15 — MEMBER INTERESTS

 The Society is a fraternal benefit society with representative governance continued under and in accordance with the Act for the fraternal purposes set forth in Section 4 of this bylaw.
-As members of a fraternal benefit society, full adult benefit members have a right to express their views, and their approval, when sought, on matters fundamental to the character of the Society.
+As Members of a fraternal benefit society, Voting Members and Legacy Members have a right to express their views, and their approval, when sought, on matters fundamental to the character of the Society.

-Accordingly, the Board of Directors shall be deemed to be the representative of the members and shall be entitled to vote at a meeting of the Legislative Board as the representative of each member.
-As the representative legislative body of the Society, the Board of Directors shall represent the interests of all members of the Society at Legislative Meetings honestly and in good faith, and with the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.
+Accordingly, the Board shall be deemed to be the representative of the Members and shall be entitled to vote at a meeting of the Legislative Board as the representative of each Member.
+As the representative legislative body of the Society, the Board shall represent the interests of all Members of the Society at Legislative Meetings honestly and in good faith, and with the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.

-The Board of Directors may, by resolution, submit a question or matter to the members of the Society for their consideration or approval (a “Member Approval”).
-In such circumstances, each adult benefit member shall have the right to vote, by mail, or other Board-authorized means, upon the matter which is the subject of the Member Approval.
+The Board may, by resolution, submit a question or matter to the Members of the Society for their consideration or approval (a “Member Approval“).
+In such circumstances, each Voting Member and Legacy Member shall have the right to vote, by mail, or other Board-authorized means, upon the matter which is the subject of the Member Approval.

-The President shall appoint, and annually renew, a Members’ Council to provide input to the President on matters of member interest including, but not limited to, the following:
+The President may appoint, and annually renew, a Members’ Council to provide input to the President on matters of Member interest including, but not limited to, the following: